Medi-Help – A new non-profit association whose mission is to rescue and support teenage girls and young mothers at risk in Sub-Saharan Africa

 Africa’s population is exploding and by the year 2100 may quadruple to 5 billion people.

 These conditions provide a breeding ground for crime and disease with serious infections such as malaria; endemic in vast areas of the continent.
-An inevitable consequence of this depravation that will only increase over time can be seen in the unprecedented number of economic migrants from Sub-Saharan Africa travelling alongside refugees in their desperate attempt to reach wealthy Europe.
+An inevitable consequence of this deprivation that will only increase over time can be seen in the unprecedented number of economic migrants from Sub-Saharan Africa traveling alongside refugees in their desperate attempt to reach wealthy Europe.

 Young girls and mothers are affected particularly badly.
 Access to sex education and contraceptives is usually poor or non-existent.
 Many social taboos and often highly restrictive laws put young girls and women at a substantial disadvantage and they are all too often in no position to resist male pressure.
 Sexual violence remains a terrifying fact of life across the continent.
 Unwanted pregnancies or back street abortions abound and far too many children start life without the support of a father.
 In some undeveloped regions such as Northern Nigeria, Niger, East DRC or Sierra Leone the maternal mortality rate is more than one thousand times higher than that in Western Europe or Japan!